-Injured workers may question what a permanent partial disability rating (PPD) means to their workers’ compensation case.
-Essentially, the PPD rating is a final medical assessment of a worker’s injury as it relates to his ability to function.
-At some point during the recovery process after an injury, the patient’s doctor will need to determine if his recovery has plateaued to a point where there is not likely to be further improved.
-If it is decided that the patient has reached “maximum medical improvement,” the doctor will issue the PPD rating.
+If you injure yourself on the job, you may wonder what a permanent partial disability (PPD) rating means to your workers’ compensation case.
+The PPD rating is a final medical assessment of your injury related to your ability to function.
+During your recovery, your doctor will determine if your recovery has plateaued.
+If your doctor decides you have reached “maximum medical improvement,” the doctor will issue the PPD rating.

-The rating is a percentage of the worker’s current functioning and range of motion as compared with his pre-injury ability.
-The American Medical Association’s Guide to Impairment serves as the physician’s road map for determining the PPD rating.
+The rating is a percentage of your current functioning and range of motion compared to your pre-injury abilities.
+The American Medical Association’s Guide to Impairment (5th Edition) serves as the physician’s road map for determining your appropriate PPD rating.

-The PPD rating is relevant to the level of benefits the worker may receive, where Georgia’s Workers’ Compensation Act provides compensation based in part on this rating.
+The PPD rating influences the benefit levels you may receive, whereas Georgia’s Workers’ Compensation Act provides compensation based in part on this rating.
 See the legal table found in O.C.G.A. §34-9-263.

 Navigating the alphabet soup of workers’ compensation can be a trying experience, particularly for a person who is hurt and unable to work.
 If you are unclear as to what PPD means to your case or questioning the rating you have received, please call us for a free consultation.

-The Ramos Law Firm has been supporting Georgia’s workforce for nearly a decade, practicing 100% Worker’s Compensation.
-Visit our website and blog for trends and news affecting Georgia workers.
+Ramos & Law has supported Georgia’s workforce for nearly a decade, practicing 100% Workers’ Compensation.